mbustama/NuOscProbExact/README.md

 # NuOscProbExact
 Code to compute exact two- and three-neutrino oscillation probabilities using SU(2) and SU(3) expansions

+> **In the works:** We are working on optimizing the code to run faster, using Cython

 ## Contents

 1. [What is NuOscProbExact?](#what-is-nuoscprobexact)